DETAILED ACTION

 Applicant’s claims

-Claim 1 is drawn to an intranasal powder formulation in unit dose form comprising: i.) dihydroergotamine (DHE) or a pharmaceutically acceptable salt thereof from about 5 mg to about 6 mg; and ii.) a microcrystalline cellulose component comprising at least 15% of the total weight of the intranasal powder formulation.
+Claim 1 is drawn to an intranasal powder formulation in unit dose form comprising: i.) dihydroergotamine (DHE) or a pharmaceutically acceptable salt thereof that is present in the unit dose in an amount of about 6 mg; and ii.) a microcrystalline cellulose component comprising at least 15% of the total weight of the unit dose.

 Claims 8 and 9 recite the mean particle size diameter of microcrystalline of about 100 µm or 30 µm or less.